 Founded in 1785 as the Abbeville District, the county today is comprised of six towns and communities, the largest of which is the historic town of Abbeville.
 The courthouse town and county seat is built on a square near a large spring on land owned by General Andrew Pickens.
 Dr. John de la Howe, and early Huguenot, named the town for his hometown of Abbeville, France.

 The town of Abbeville was so actively involved in events relating to the Civil War that it claims the title “Birthplace and Deathbed of the Confederacy”.
 On November 22, 1860, Secession Hill was the site of the first public meeting organized to consider seceding from the Union.
 On May 2, 1865, at the Burt-Stark Mansion, President Jefferson Davis met for the last time with his Council of War and agreed to disband his Confederate troops.

 A tree-shaded square is surrounded with unique shops and stores, which as a result of their restoration to their 19th Century appearance, display their original colors and styles.
 The Abbeville Opera House was restored to its original splendor in 1968.
 In 1984, the Belmont Inn was renovated, completing the restoration of the historic square.
-The 20th Century Fox movie, “Sleeping with the Enemy” starring Julia Roberts was filmed here.
+The 20th Century Fox movie, “Sleeping with the Enemy” starring Julia Roberts was filmed here on Magazine Street.

 Due West is home to Erskine College and Seminary, the only Associate Reformed Presbyterian College and Seminary in the United States.

 Calhoun Falls State Park is an ideal spot for both camping and boating enthusiasts.
 For more information: Calhoun Falls Chamber of Commerce (864) 418-8672, P. O. Box 452, Calhoun Falls, SC 29629.